The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 (In chemistry a solvent makes a solution by dissolving a solute, up to a limiting concentration above which the solute can dissolve no more and precipitates out of the solution as a solid.
 This is called ab-solute, out of the solute, when the solution has reached its limit and can carry no more.)

 As the cup runneth over, thus the solute fills full and the absolute is attained that thou art.
 Such a time demands respect as stillness and openness, intellectual surrender.
 Om.

 I learned: The Self, the undying flame in the heart.
 The initiator of breath.
 The unknown, not as something to know, but the category of facing unknown-ness.

 I learned: Observe breath initiation within violent crying.
 There: Life, activation level, emotions, freedom, and open space.

 Head down on the floor is not just an action, but an intention.

 Tom: Even as I learn and delve and learn and the chakras even develop I feel my ignorance, my true ignorance remains complete.
 I remain a toy of my imagination, pulled about by greed, excitement, and fear.

 Here is the form of my ignorance: Experience in the now is only distractedly noticed; mainly, it is only allowed to be a excuse for continuation of past views by the basically frightened, confused, (spiritually) ignorant (me) for assessment, story-telling or -incorporating.
 Enjoyment of sense immediately provides ignorant emotional volition an opportunity to jump headward and put it together with mysteried situation.
-Instead:

 - Step up, see yourself amidst that symphony.